 Hi Pastor Jim:

 Sharon S. here.
 How are you?
 I have been meaning to send you a note for quite some time and tell you about a pastor in California that I thought you might be interested in.
 Yeah, I know.
 If I were you I’d be rolling my eyes about now.
 But I must say, this guy is awesome and has challenged me personally in my life over the last year.

 He has pastored [God’s Favorite] Church just outside [Utopia] for about three years and has grown it from 150 people to over 3,500.
 I have never seen a young guy with such a passion and a heart for God, willing to go against the “appropriate” evangelical grain and just teach the scriptures.

-Thanks for reminding me that my preaching stinks.
+Thanks for reminding me that my preaching is subpar.
 It’s great to know that people in my church are making sure they get podcasts from somebody who will never know their name or answer their encouraging emails.

 You’ve really made my day.
 I was studying for this week’s message when I got your note (I’ve already spent twenty hours on my sermon).
 I immediately stopped to download his magnificent sermon.
 It’s also wonderful to know that his church has exploded in growth; as you know, our attendance declined by 3% last year because people like you stayed home to watch guys like him on TV!

 Pastor Jim didn’t really send this e-mail.
 He only wished he had.

 I admit that at times this ‘measure up mentality’ has sucked my joy out of ministry, especially when I served in the U.S. I serve in Canada now and find this less of an issue here.